Regional 2 Anglia: Final league table

+Green background is the promotion place.
+Pink background are the relegation places Updated: 24 December 2024 Source:

 2022–23

 Participating teams and locations

 This was the first season following the RFU Adult Competition Review.
 The league had similarities to London 2 North East but was a level higher in the English rugby pyramid being at level 6 not 7.
 Some of the teams joining previously played in London 2 North West being Herts Rugby or Middlesex Rugby affiliated clubs.